 “The particular area I work in has given me the opportunity to help identify fraud waste and abuse in the health care industry,” McLouth said.
 “I’m also able to help younger staff develop their careers, pay it forward.”

-He joined Bland & Associates in 2007 and was named Manager in the Government Consulting department in 2014.
+He joined Bland & Associates in 2007 and was made a Director in the Government Consulting department in 2017.
 McLouth and his team primarily work on Medicare examinations and developing new audit procedures to help the government monitor new programs.
 The goal is to help the Centers for Medicare and Medicaid Services (CMS) identify fraud, waste and abuse and provide recommendations for process improvements.

 McLouth says his personal, professional goal is to provide reliable, timely and meaningful results and to help identify areas of improvement for his clients.

 “I strongly believe in the motto to be better today than you were yesterday,” he said.
 “You can never stop learning or improving and I strive to pass that on to my clients and my peers.”

 Born and raised in Omaha, McLouth earned a BA/BS in Accounting from Creighton University in 2004.
 He is also a Certified Fraud Examiner (CFE) as well as a Certified Public Accountant.
 As for his college roommate, McLouth says he really proved him wrong!

 |I’ve got a need for speed!
 I have received a speeding ticket in 5 different states.|

 |When I was young, I imagined myself as a professional ping-pong player.|